B-Musick/modelling-splines-and-patches/README.md

 # Splines
 - For the first assignment we were tasked with implementing:
-    - Hermite Spline
+    - Bezier Spline
     - Catmull-ROM Spline
     - B-Spline
 - The same 12 control points were used to easily distinguish the different curves.
 Each control point could be selected (orange) and moved to a different location to see how the curve is shaped by the control points.

-## Hermite Spline
+## Bezier Spline
 - Left Image:
-    - It can be seen that the hermite spline is calculated with respect to 4 control points, there are 4 separate splines being calculated in this image (can see the start and end where the lines intersect with the control points).
+    - It can be seen that the bezier spline is calculated with respect to 4 control points, there are 4 separate splines being calculated in this image (can see the start and end where the lines intersect with the control points).
-    - You can see in the output below, the left is the original hermite spline where one control point is orange (which is the control point that will be moved).
+    - You can see in the output below, the left is the original bezier spline where one control point is orange (which is the control point that will be moved).
 - Right Image:
     - The control point was moved and it can be seen that the spline changes with respect to 4 control points.